Do Radio Active Galactic Nuclei Reflect X-ray Binary Spectral States?: Methods

 \subsection{Spectral hardness}

-For XRBs, the HID is widely used to track the spectral state evolution of black holes (e.g.\ \citealt{Fender04}) with the spectral hardness on the abscissa and the X-ray intensity on the ordinate.
+For XRBs, the HID is widely used to track the spectral state evolution of black holes (e.g.,\ \citealt{Fender04}) with the spectral hardness on the abscissa and the X-ray intensity on the ordinate.
 For XRBs, both the thermal emission and the hard X-ray emission are measured in X-rays.
-However for AGN, the thermal emission peaks in the UV instead and this needs to be accounted for in the definition of hardness.
-Thus following \cite{Svoboda17}, we define hardness ($H$) as a ratio of the power-law luminosity ($L_P$) against the total luminosity (a sum of the corona power-law $L_P$ and disc $L_D$ luminosity):
+However, for AGNs the thermal emission peaks in the UV instead, and this needs to be accounted for in the definition of hardness.
+Thus following \cite{Svoboda17}, we define hardness ($H$) as a ratio of the power-law luminosity ($L_P$) against the total luminosity (a sum of the corona power-law $L_P$ and disk $L_D$ luminosity):

-To verify the applicability of this method of calculating $L_{tot}$, we have calculated $L_{bol}$ for a large sample of AGN via empirical relations relating $L_{bol}$ to \LX\ \citep{Netzer19} and find that it agrees with the value of $L_{tot}$ calculated by combining $L_P$ and $L_D$ ($L_{tot} = L_P + L_D$) within a factor of 2-3 which will not affect our overall results.
+To verify the applicability of this method of calculating $L_{tot}$, we calculated $L_{bol}$ for a large sample of AGNs via empirical relations relating $L_{bol}$ to \LX\ \citep{Netzer19} and find that it agrees with the value of $L_{tot}$ calculated by combining $L_P$ and $L_D$ ($L_{tot} = L_P + L_D$) within a factor of 2-3, which will not affect our overall results.